jaredjackson/dynamic_router/README.md

 		# This model has a field called 'url'
 	end

-To create a route to a resource using the field 'url' as URL, first extend the DynamicRouter class:
+To create a route to a resource using the field 'url' as URL, add the following line to your routes.rb:

-	class Example < ActiveRecord::Base
-		extend DynamicRouter

-		# This model has a field called 'url'
-	end

-And after add the 'has_dynamic_route' method as following:

-	class Example < ActiveRecord::Base
-		extend DynamicRouter

-		# This model has a field called 'url'

-		has_dynamic_route Proc.new {|example| "/#{example.url}"}, "dummy#dummy_method"
+	DynamicRouter.has_dynamic_route_for Example, Proc.new {|example| "/#{example.url}"}, "dummy#dummy_method"
-	end

 After this when you create models like: